-We believe that our modern world has become too detached from the natural world.
+We also believe that our modern world has become too detached from the natural world.
 We see the spirit of God existing within and around all created matter and our Mother Earth as being alive in that spirit.
-We do not worship the earth and all she nourishes, but we do revere the divine spirit that flows through her and all creation as part of the one God we do worship.
+We do not worship the earth and all she nourishes, but we do revere the divine spirit that flows through her and all creation.
 We therefore encourage people to connect more with the natural world.
 This might be through visiting the countryside if we live in urban areas, growing our own food and understanding how modern life and values can harm the environment.
 But it may also mean holding outdoor religious services and even establishing agrarian and semi-agrarian communities.

 We will foster a strong sense of Anglo Saxon identity and community, based around the family and clan group.
 We will encourage a positive spiritual life; prayers, blessings and short ceremonies that can be performed in the home and in small family gatherings.
 We will provide an additional ‘layer’ of spirituality that people can add to their existing practice and Church allegiance whilst also building the basis of an entirely new denomination.
 We will promote the idea of religious practice being embedded within our cultural and social life and encourage religious ceremonies to be carried out as part of clan get-togethers.
 This will provide a spiritual underpinning for the Anglo Saxon community to mix amongst itself, to marry within the extended community and to raise strong families within the security of the wider folk group.
 This is what is meant by being folkish.